hartwigmedical/hmftools/sv-linx/README.md

 - Set LONG_DUP_LENGTH to the length of the longest DUP excluding the 5 longest DUP lengths (normalised for the proportion of arms without inversions).
 Min =100k, Max = 5M
 - Set LONG_DEL_LENGTH to the length of the longest DEL excluding the 5 longest DEL lengths (normalised for the proportion of arms without inversions).
 Min =100k, Max = 5M

-The threshold is subsequently used in clustering rules by LINX.
+The threshold is subsequently used in clustering rules by Linx.

 #### Artefact filtering
-Prior to clustering and chaining, LINX applies additional artefact filtering, since despite applying stringent filters in both PURPLE and GRIDSS upstream, we may still find a number of false positive artefacts in our data.
+Prior to clustering and chaining, Linx applies additional artefact filtering, since despite applying stringent filters in both PURPLE and GRIDSS upstream, we may still find a number of false positive artefacts in our data.
 False positive artefacts are typically either SVs with little or no copy number support (ie copy number change at both breakends < 0.5) or inferred SV breakends from the copy number analysis.
 Unfortunately these can be difficult to distinguish from bonafide subclonal variants with ploidies of 0.5, and from genuine clonal variants where we have missed an offsetting SV call which netted out the copy number change.

 To remove residual artefacts, but preserve genuine subclonal variants, we limit filtering to 3 very specific situations which strongly appear to be artifactual in our data:
 - Short foldbacks Inversions (<100 bases) unsupported by copy number change - Typically foldback inversions range from several hundred to several thousand bases.
 However, we also frequently find many very short foldbacks inversions in highly damaged samples.
 Across the cohort as a whole we find these to overwhelmingly have low junction copy number and with little copy number support.
 Hence we mark foldback inversions <100 bases in length as artefacts if both start and end copy number change < 0.5 or VAF < 0.05 at both ends.